microsoft/ROS-bonsai-connector/samples/turtlebot3_bonsai/README.md

     * bookstore

 4. Create an `env.test` file in `turtlebot3_bonsai/config/` directory of the project, copying the contents of the **env.test_example** file.
-5. In the `env.test` file, provide the name of the Bonsai policy and your machine's local IP address.
+5. In the `env.test` file, provide the name of the Bonsai policy.
 If you used the sample inkling, the name is policy name is **AvoidObstacles**.
+If you are on Windows, set DISPLAY=YOUR_LOCAL_IP:0.0.
+If you are on Linux, leave DISPLAY blank.

    If you are using windows, you can find your local IP address by opening a command prompt and typing `ipconfig`.

-   If you are using Linux or MacOS, you can find your local IP address by opening a terminal and typing `ifconfig`.

    Look for an address that looks like 192.168.X.X.

-6.
-   If you are using Windows, open Powershell and run the command:
+6. If you are using Windows, you will need to install an X-server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to forward the simulation gui to.
+Once installed, run XLaunch from the start menu with all extra settings selected.
+7. Open Powershell and run the command:

     `docker container run --env-file=turtlebot3_bonsai/config/env.test --net=host <image name>`

-   If you are using Linux or MacOS, open a terminal and run the command:
+   If you are using Linux, open a terminal and run the command:

-    `TBD`
+    `xhost +local:docker && docker container run --env-file=turtlebot3_bonsai/config/env.test --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --net=host <image name>`

+    Note that this is untested for MacOS.

 ## Export Brain to Turtlebot3
 If you want to run the brain on your turtlebot3, export the brain for linux-arm32v7 and follow the deployment instructions.
 Note that if you have a turtlebot3 running a pi 4, you may need to export the brain for linux-arm64v8.
 On the robot, run `ros2 launch turtlebot3_bringup robot.launch.py` and `ros2 launch turtlebot3_bonsai policy_without_sim.launch.py`.